 All the material on the site is published under a Creative Commons license, which basically means that you're free to use anything here as long as you reference this site and don't make any money off the material.
 For details click here.

-I also welcome the opportunity to teach or to speak to your group, especially about my Alzheimer's.
+I also welcome the opportunity to teach or to speak to your group, especially about my cognitive impairment.
 For details, click here.

 Link to My Blog Watching the Lights Go Out

 In September of 2012 I learned that I had a "progressive cognitive impairment," almost certainly Alzheimer's disease.
 On this site and on my blog is the story of my day-to-day life with this illness and my reflections upon it.
 We tend to be scared of Alzheimer's or embarrassed by it.
 We see it as the end of life rather than a phase of life with all its attendant opportunities for growth, learning, and relationships.
 We see only the suffering and miss the joy.
 We experience only the disappearing cognitive abilities and ignore the beautiful things that can appear.

 There's a lot here: a longer letter to friends and readers making public my diagnosis, my autobiography in order to give context to the disease, a briefer story describing the months before my diagnosis, and all of the posts from my blog (see menu), I have also written a spiritual autobiography, my history written from from a special point of view.